streampayments/streamsdk-typescript/FRAMEWORK_SUPPORT.md

       failureRedirectUrl: `${process.env.APP_URL}/failure`
     };

-    // Add consumer only if provided (optional for guest checkout) if (data.customerPhone || data.customerName) {
+    // Add consumer only if both phone and name are provided (optional for guest checkout) if (data.customerPhone || data.customerName) {
       paymentData.consumer = {
         phone: data.customerPhone,